sudarkoff/sudarkoff.github.com/_posts/2012-11-05-climbing-lessons.markdown

+---
-Title: Rock Climbing Lessons
+title: Rock Climbing Lessons
-Author: George Sudarkoff
-Date: 2012-11-05 22:34:49 PDT
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 There are many lessons to be learned from rock climbing, but the following three are the main ones for me.